Position

 What does a Robotics Engineer do?

 A Robotics Engineer designs, builds, and tests robots.
 They work on creating systems that can perform tasks without human intervention.
 This role involves programming robots to carry out specific functions.
-Robotics Engineers often collaborate with other engineers and technicians to ensure the robots meet all necessary specifications.
-They must stay updated with the latest technology and trends in robotics.
+Robotics Engineers often collaborate with other engineers and technicians to ensure that the robots meet safety and performance standards.
+They also troubleshoot and maintain the robots to keep them running smoothly.

 View Robotics Engineer jobs nearby